intuition-dev/INTUITION/_doc/docs/index.md

 ## What is Metabake?

-Metabake a modern development approach that promises 10X faster web app development, thanks to 'low-code and low-tech'.
-With Metabake, it is not about replacing your tech stack with another tech stack -- it is about eliminating most of it!
+Metabake a modern development approach that promises 10X faster web app development, thanks to 'Less code'.
+You can pick one or few of the 10 pillars to adopt first.

 Find out more about Metabake: